ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Plays Games: Yes
   - Place Where Usability Test was Taken: Lab
 - D
-  - Has Real Pet:
+  - Has Real Pet: No
-  - Exercises Regularly:
+  - Exercises Regularly: Yes
-  - Plays Games:
+  - Plays Games: Yes
-  - Place Where Usability Test was Taken:
+  - Place Where Usability Test was Taken: Keller 103
 - E
   - Has Real Pet:
   - Exercises Regularly: